Elbltagy2/collectflow-buddy/README.md

 ## How Routes Work

-1. When an invoice is created (manually or via Excel upload), the system checks the due date
+1. When an invoice is created with a due date, the system checks if the customer has an assigned collector
-2. If the customer has an assigned collector, a `CollectorVisit` entry is created for that due date
+2. A `CollectorVisit` entry is created for that collector and due date
 3. The collector sees customers with due/overdue invoices in their "Today's Route"
 4. When recording a payment, the collector selects the specific invoice
-5. After payment, the customer is marked as "visited" for the day
+5. After all invoices are paid, the customer is marked as "visited"
-6. If a new invoice is added for an already-visited customer, their status resets to "not visited"
+6. Partial payments update invoice status to "PARTIAL"

 ## License